dmbarbour/wikilon/docs/ApplicationModel.md

 The conventional, mainstream "application model" is a detached process that interacts with shared services and data.
 Awelon could easily follow convention, e.g. modeling monadic IO or a message-passing process.
 But my goal for Awelon project is to unify programming and user experiences, to make sharing and composition easy.
 To that end, the detached process seems a poor fit, being inaccessible and invisible.

-An intriguing feature of [Awelon language](AwelonLang.md) is that, due to rewrite semantics, process state corresponds to an Awelon program.
-We can render a program for debugging, serialize it for distribution, or save it to our dictionary for durability.
-We can feasibly model active jobs as embedded within a dictionary.
+An intriguing feature of [Awelon language](AwelonLang.md) is that, due to rewrite semantics, process state can always be represented by and recorded as an Awelon program.
+This provides a foundation for durability, distribution, and debugging.
+Of course, one needs to also preserve a reference to the associated dictionary.
+We can feasibly embed application task state within a dictionary:

         :job-1123 [process state is recorded here]

-Presumably, an external agent would find available jobs, perform requested operations (such as sending e-mail or fetching HTML), then compute the next process state.
+Presumably, an external agent would find available jobs, execute pending IO operations (such as sending e-mail or fetching HTML), then compute the next process state.
 It might run many steps between saving process states.
 Besides maintaining the process over time and viewing its state in a debugger, we could capture checkpoints or probe uncommitted sample messages.

         :my-view job-1123 [sample message] send